Top 40 Free Things To Do in Singapore (Feb 2025): A Pawlentine’s Weekend, SingaporeBrides Wedding Fair, and More

 Thanks to the National Library Board (NLB) and their “Get Professional” series, you can access professional advice on resume writing, personal branding, public speaking, and EQ at work—all for free this month.
 Get guidance from industry experts who’ve coached hundreds before you and know all the tips and tricks to play the game.

+View the various NLB “Get Professional series sessions lined up for you this month.
 Do note that the events that are labelled as part of their “Get Professional X TOYL” series are for participants aged 50 years old and up.
-This April, all the events are for seniors.

 Back to top